remnawave/panel/docs/installation/node/quick-start.md

 8. Remnanode is now running.

-Now we are ready to create a Node in the main panel.
+Now we are ready to create a new node in the main panel.

 ## Advanced usage